 From the co-author of Five Feet Apart comes The Lucky List, an adorable queer romance about a girl discovering who she loves as she completes a bucket list left by her mom.

 Aristotle is an angry teen with a brother in prison.
 Dante is a know-it-all who has an unusual way of looking at the world.
 They have nothing in common, but they start spending time together, they discover that they share a special friendship—the kind that changes lives and lasts a lifetime.
 This is a slow burning love story that we don’t want to say much more about here–we don’t want to give anything away!
 But read it.
 Trust us.
-Don’t miss the sequel, Aristotle and Dante Dive into the Waters of the World, when it comes out on October 12th!
+Don’t miss the sequel, Aristotle and Dante Dive into the Waters of the World!

 Whip It meets We Are Okay in this vibrant coming-of-age story, about a teen girl navigates first love, identity, and grief when she immerses herself in the colorful, brutal, beautiful world of roller derby—from the acclaimed author of Kings, Queens, and In-Betweens.